opalasca/TISSUES_Update/README.md

             options(repos=r)})
      ```

+3. Download the datasets from from https://figshare.com/articles/datasets/4640734 and place them in the data/datasets folder
-3. Execute the makefile script from the command line:
+4. Execute the makefile script from the command line:
   `> make`
-4. All the files will be generated in the data folder
+5. All the files will be generated in the data folder
-5. All the figures from the analyses will be created in the figures/ folder
+6. All the figures from the analyses will be created in the figures/ folder

 **Generated files**

 ./data/
-- Fold enrichment analyses result files: *DATASET*\_*GOLDSTANDARD*\_fold\_enrichment\_analysis.tsv (goldstandards: UniProt-KB and mRNA reference set)
+- Fold enrichment analyses result files: *DATASET*\_uniprot\_fold\_enrichment\_analysis.tsv
-- Consistency analyses result files: all\_consistency\_analysis.tsv
+- Scored gene-tissue pairs for the 21 major tissues: pairs\_major\_tissues.tsv
 ./figures/
 - Fold enrichment plots: datasets\_fold\_enrichment.png
 - Score calibration plot: datasets_score_calibration.png